 Many young people from refugee backgrounds struggle to develop positive cultural identities in the settlement context.
 Can connecting them to their peers and communities overseas assist in this challenge?

-The premise of the Home Lands project is that ongoing communication with ‘home’ and the diaspora could provide important sources of support and positive identification for young people from refugee backgrounds.
-To explore this premise, young people from refugee backgrounds in Melbourne are being supported in the production of audiovisual materials for exchange over the Internet with their friends, families and communities overseas in camp and settlement contexts.
+The premise of the Home Lands project was that ongoing communication with ‘home’ and the diaspora could provide important sources of support and positive identification for young people from refugee backgrounds.
+To explore this premise, young people from refugee backgrounds in Melbourne were supported in the production of audiovisual materials for exchange over the Internet with their friends, families and communities overseas in camp and settlement contexts.
 Participants were from two groups of young people from refugee backgrounds (Karen and Hazara).
 Both groups worked collaboratively in the production of digital media short films; Karen youth in Melbourne connecting with displaced youth in Thailand and Hazara youth in Melbourne collaborating with peers in Pakistan and Afghanistan.
 Participants shared their appropriation of the city as a place of their own, extending their feeling of belonging beyond suburbs in which they reside, to the metropolis of Melbourne, to their ties to other homelands and family abroad.

 The project resulted in a number of significant findings: how youth create and navigate their present and future as belonging not only to one nation, but to a rapidly changing and interconnected world; and the importance of transnational relationships for refugee youth settlement, with Information Communication Technology (ICT) and digital communication playing a central role in maintaining these relationships.
 The project has been one of the first to identify key roles that ICTs play in assisting those who have experienced forced migration more broadly and has resulted in important social and cultural contributions.
 It is particularly relevant in helping a rethink of what a multicultural Australia might look and feel like and what developing a sense of belonging in Australia means to young people from refugee backgrounds.